Noah Hutchings: Y2K fears

-"That number, 666," Lattin noted, "is a powerful Christian symbol of the 'mark of the beast,' the Antichrist described in the apocalyptic visions in the Book of Revelation.
-In recent years, some fundamentalist Christians have identified the Antichrist with the megacomputer at the World Bank, seeing an evil plot in the rise of global electronic banking, bar codes on nearly every product and computerized mailing lists for nearly every address."
+"That number, 666", Lattin noted, "is a powerful Satanic (devil) symbol of the 'mark of the beast,' the Antichrist described in the apocalyptic visions in the Book of Revelation.
+In recent years, some fundamentalist Christians have identified the Antichrist with the mega computer at the World Bank, seeing an evil plot in the rise of global electronic banking, bar codes on nearly every product and computerized mailing lists for nearly every address."

 Lattin then quotes from Hutchings: "Whether you like it or not, you have a mark and a number in the government's computer data bank."